Redocly/redoc/docs/config.md

 ## Functional settings

-* `disableSearch` - disable search indexing and search box.
-* `minCharacterLengthToInitSearch` - set minimal characters length to init search, default `3`, minimal `1`.
-* `expandDefaultServerVariables` - enable expanding default server variables, default `false`.
-* `expandResponses` - specify which responses to expand by default by response codes.
-Values should be passed as comma-separated list without spaces e.g. `expandResponses="200,201"`.
-Special value `"all"` expands all responses by default.
-Be careful: this option can slow-down documentation rendering time.
-* `generatedPayloadSamplesMaxDepth` - set the maximum render depth for JSON payload samples (responses and request body).
-The default value is `10`.
-* `maxDisplayedEnumValues` - display only specified number of enum values. hide rest values under spoiler.
-* `hideDownloadButton` - do not show "Download" spec button. **THIS DOESN'T MAKE YOUR SPEC PRIVATE**, it just hides the button.
-* `downloadFileName` - set a custom file name for the downloaded API definition file.
-* `downloadDefinitionUrl` - If the 'Download' button is visible in the API reference documentation (hideDownloadButton=false), the URL configured here opens when that button is selected.
-Provide it as an absolute URL with the full URI scheme.
-* `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
-* `hideLoading` - do not show loading animation.
-Useful for small docs.
-* `hideFab` - do not show FAB in mobile view.
-Useful for implementing a custom floating action button.
-* `hideSchemaPattern` - if set, the pattern is not shown in the schema.
-* `hideSingleRequestSampleTab` - do not show the request sample tab for requests with only one sample.
-* `showObjectSchemaExamples` - show object schema example in the properties, default `false`.
-* `expandSingleSchemaField` - automatically expand single field in a schema
-* `schemaExpansionLevel` - specifies whether to automatically expand schemas.
-Special value `"all"` expands all levels.
-The default value is `0`.
-* `jsonSampleExpandLevel` - set the default expand level for JSON payload samples (responses and request body).
-Special value `"all"` expands all levels.
-The default value is `2`.
-* `hideSchemaTitles` - do not display schema `title` next to to the type
-* `simpleOneOfTypeLabel` - show only unique oneOf types in the label without titles
-* `sortEnumValuesAlphabetically` - set to true, sorts all enum values in all schemas alphabetically
-* `sortOperationsAlphabetically` - set to true, sorts operations in the navigation sidebar and in the middle panel alphabetically
-* `sortTagsAlphabetically` - set to true, sorts tags in the navigation sidebar and in the middle panel alphabetically
-* `menuToggle` - if true, clicking second time on expanded menu item collapses it, default `true`.
-* `nativeScrollbars` - use native scrollbar for sidemenu instead of perfect-scroll (scrolling performance optimization for big specs).
-* `onlyRequiredInSamples` - shows only required fields in request samples.
-* `pathInMiddlePanel` - show path link and HTTP verb in the middle panel instead of the right one.
-* `requiredPropsFirst` - show required properties first ordered in the same order as in `required` array.
-* `scrollYOffset` - If set, specifies a vertical scroll-offset.
-This is often useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc;
-`scrollYOffset` can be specified in various ways:
-  * **number**: A fixed number of pixels to be used as offset.
-  * **selector**: selector of the element to be used for specifying the offset.
-The distance from the top of the page to the element's bottom is used as offset.
-  * **function**: A getter function.
+### disableSearch

+Disables search indexing and hides the search box from the API documentation page.

+### minCharacterLengthToInitSearch

+Sets the minimum amount of characters that need to be typed into the search dialog to initiate the search.

+_Default: 3_

+### expandDefaultServerVariables

+Enables or disables expanding default server variables.

+### expandResponses

+Controls which responses to expand by default.
+Specify one or more responses by providing their response codes as a comma-separated list without spaces, e.g. `expandResponses='200,201'`.
+Special value 'all' expands all responses by default.
+Be careful: this option can slow down documentation rendering time.

+### expandSingleSchemaField

+Automatically expands the single field in a schema.

+### hideDownloadButton

+Hides the 'Download' button for saving the API definition source file. **This does not make the API definition private**, it just hides the button.

+### hideHostname

+If set to `true`, the protocol and hostname are not shown in the operation definition.

+### hideLoading

+Hides the loading animation.
+Does not apply to CLI or Workflows-rendered docs.

+### hideRequestPayloadSample

+Hides request payload examples.

+### hideOneOfDescription

+If set to `true`, the description for `oneOf`/`anyOf` object is not shown in the schema.

+### hideSchemaPattern

+If set to `true`, the pattern is not shown in the schema.

+### hideSchemaTitles

+Hides the schema title next to to the type.

+### hideSecuritySection

+Hides the Security panel section.

+### hideSingleRequestSampleTab

+Hides the request sample tab for requests with only one sample.

+### htmlTemplate

+Sets the path to the optional HTML file used to modify the layout of the reference docs page.

+### jsonSampleExpandLevel

+Sets the default expand level for JSON payload samples (response and request body).
+The default value is 2, and the maximum supported value is '+Infinity'.
+It can also be configured as a string with the special value `all` that expands all levels.

+_Default: 2_

+### maxDisplayedEnumValues

+Displays only the specified number of enum values.
+The remaining values are hidden in an expandable area.
+If not set, all values are displayed.

+### menuToggle

+If set to `true`, selecting an expanded item in the sidebar twice will collapse it.

+_Default: true_

+### nativeScrollbars

+If set to `true`, the sidebar will use the native scrollbar instead of perfect-scroll.
+This is a scrolling performance optimization for big API definitions.

+### onlyRequiredInSamples

+Shows only required fields in request samples.

+### pathInMiddlePanel

+Shows the path link and HTTP verb in the middle panel instead of the right panel.

+### payloadSampleIdx

+If set, the payload sample will be inserted at the specified index.
+If there are `N` payload samples and the value configured here is bigger than `N`, the payload sample will be inserted last.
+Indexes start from 0.

+### requiredPropsFirst

+Shows required properties in schemas first, ordered in the same order as in required array.

+### schemaExpansionLevel

+Specifies whether to automatically expand schemas in Reference docs.
+Set it to `all` to expand all schemas regardless of their level, or set it to a number to expand schemas up to the specified level.
+For example, `schemaExpansionLevel: 3` expands schemas up to three levels deep.
+The default value is `0`, meaning no schemas are expanded automatically.

+### scrollYOffset

+Specifies a vertical scroll-offset.
+This is useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc.

+Note that you can specify the `scrollYOffset` value in any of the following ways:
+- as a number - a fixed number of pixels to be used as the offset.
+- as a CSS selector - the selector of the element to be used for specifying the offset.
+The distance from the top of the page to the element's bottom will be used as the offset.
+- a function (advanced) - a getter function.
 Must return a number representing the offset (in pixels).

+### showExtensions

-* `showExtensions` - show vendor extensions ("x-" fields).
+Shows specification extensions ('x-' fields).
 Extensions used by Redoc are ignored.
-Can be boolean or an array of `string` with names of extensions to display.
+The value can be boolean or an array of strings with names of extensions to display.
+When used as boolean and set to `true`, all specification extensions are shown.

-* `sortPropsAlphabetically` - sort properties alphabetically.
-* `payloadSampleIdx` - if set, payload sample is inserted at this index or last.
-Indexes start from 0.
-* `theme` - Redoc theme.
-For details check [theme docs](#redoc-theme-object).
-* `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**
-* `nonce` - if set, the provided value is injected in every injected HTML element in the `nonce` attribute.
-Useful when using CSP, see https://webpack.js.org/guides/csp/.
-* `sideNavStyle` - can be specified in various ways:
-  * **summary-only**: displays a summary in the sidebar navigation item. (**default**)
-  * **path-only**: displays a path in the sidebar navigation item.
-  * **id-only**: displays the operation id with a fallback to the path in the sidebar navigation item.
+### showObjectSchemaExamples

+Show object schema example in the properties, default false.

+### showWebhookVerb

-* `showWebhookVerb` - when set to `true`, shows the HTTP request method for webhooks in operations and in the sidebar.
+When set to `true`, shows the HTTP request method for webhooks in operations and in the sidebar.

+### simpleOneOfTypeLabel

+Shows only unique `oneOf` types in the label without titles.

+### sortEnumValuesAlphabetically

+When set to `true`, sorts all enum values in all schemas alphabetically.

+### sortOperationsAlphabetically

+When set to `true`, sorts operations in the navigation sidebar and in the middle panel alphabetically.

+### sortPropsAlphabetically

+When set to `true`, sorts properties in all schemas alphabetically.

+### sortTagsAlphabetically

+When set to true, sorts tags in the navigation sidebar and in the middle panel alphabetically.
+Note that only tags will be sorted alphabetically in the middle panel, not the operations associated with each tag.
+To sort operations alphabetically as well, you must set sortOperationsAlphabetically to true.

+_Default: false_

+### untrustedDefinition

+If set to `true`, the API definition is considered untrusted and all HTML/Markdown is sanitized to prevent XSS.

-## Theme object
+## Theme settings

 * `spacing`
   * `unit`: 5 # main spacing unit used in autocomputed theme values later